 - The final decision to submit in-confidence data, subject to the terms outlined in the sections below, remains with the data owner alone.

 - As described above, regardless of whether publication or presentation is planned, ICER considers all confidential clinical data to be academic-in-confidence and therefore subject to the process described below.
+However, the goal of keeping such information confidential is to avoid interfering with future academic publication.

 - Academic-in-confidence data will be redacted from all external and public ICER documents until the earlier of: (a) publication or presentation of such data by the data owner or study investigators; (b) 18 months following the date of the public ICER meeting; (c) for reports that are not subject to a public meeting, 18 months following report publication.
 Following any of these dates, ICER will unmask all redacted information from reports, presentations, and other public documents.